kasrasadeghi/cornerstone/docs/log.md

+# jan 14, 2020
+# checked, proof, and unsafe
+Functions that have to check something in order to function have a lot of options.

+**oop #1**: Check it and return null otherwise.

+**oop #2**: Throw an exception.

+**optional**: Check it and return an optional none if the predicate fails.

+**unsafe**: Just do it and crash if it fails.

+**checked**: Do it and check in order to crash gracefully.
+- like #1 but you don't want people to catch this exception, like an assertion

+**proof**: In languages with more advanced compile-time checking, such as dependent types or contracts, you can also require that the condition be checked by something else beforehand or simply correct by construction.

+Many languages also make the difference between developer-of-module errors and user-of-module errors, where the developer-of-module errors should never occur and the user-of-module errors have nice information and are about some kind of incorrect input to the program instead of bad program behaviour.
+Unix does this with exit codes.

+I like the combination of checked, proof, and unsafe, but I have not yet integrated those three ideas with the developer vs user error difference.
+I have also not yet figured out how to make a template so that all three of {checked, proof, unsafe} can be generated from a single definition or code sample, which is similar to how a language with powerful contracts would work.

 # aug 19, 2019
 # reduction to catamorphic recursion
 Because I'm implementing passes instead of macros as the foundation for